nubenetes/awesome-kubernetes/docs/devsecops.md

 - [docs.microsoft.com: Introduction to Azure Defender for container registries](https://docs.microsoft.com/en-us/azure/security-center/defender-for-container-registries-introduction#when-are-images-scanned) Defender for Container Registries Continuous Image Scan for vulnerabilities is now available for General Availability (GA)
 - [techbeacon.com: 17 open-source container security tools 🌟](https://techbeacon.com/security/17-open-source-container-security-tools)
 - [about.gitlab.com: How to secure your container images with GitLab and Grype](https://about.gitlab.com/blog/2021/07/28/secure-container-images-with-gitlab-and-grype/) - [grype: a vulnerability scanner for container images and filesystems](https://github.com/anchore/grype)
+- [GoogleContainerTools/container-structure-test](https://github.com/GoogleContainerTools/container-structure-test) validate the structure of your container images
+- [dynatrace.com: Container security: What it is, why it’s tricky, and how to do it right](https://www.dynatrace.com/news/blog/what-is-container-security/)

+### Sigstore
 - [sigstore.dev](https://www.sigstore.dev/) A new standard for signing, verifying and protecting software.
 Making sure your software’s what it claims to be.
 	- [youtube: Hands-on Introduction to sigstore | Rawkode Live](https://www.youtube.com/watch?v=fZfd4orrn8Y&ab_channel=RawkodeAcademy) In this tutorial, you’ll learn how to sign and verify container images with co-sign, with and without a private key.
-- [GoogleContainerTools/container-structure-test](https://github.com/GoogleContainerTools/container-structure-test) validate the structure of your container images
-- [dynatrace.com: Container security: What it is, why it’s tricky, and how to do it right](https://www.dynatrace.com/news/blog/what-is-container-security/)
+- [==opensource.com: Sign and verify container images with this open source tool (sigstore)==](https://opensource.com/article/21/12/sigstore-container-images) The sigstore project aims at securing supply chain technology.

 ### Container security best practices
 - [sysdig.com: Container security best practices: Ultimate guide 🌟](https://sysdig.com/blog/container-security-best-practices)